vvilliamperez/tiger-zhou-photoframe/README.md

 If you can't see the IP address on your network, you can grab it in the photoframe UI:

 1. Go to **Settings > About > Build Number**
-2. Tap **Build Number** multiple times until Developer Settings unlock.
+2. Tap **Build Number** multiple times until the custom UI throws you into the normal Android Settings app.
 3. Navigate to **WiFi > … (Menu) > Advanced**
 4. Note the IP address listed.